Calvert County assistance programs.

-The Southern Maryland Tri-County Community Action Committee provides a variety of services and resources that can help people through today’s difficult times, and also provide them with the resources to get on their feet over the long term and gain long term self sufficient.
+The Southern Maryland Tri-County Community Action Committee provides a variety of services and resources that can help people.
+In addition to short term aid, the agency will also provide them with the resources to get on their feet over the long term and gain self sufficiency.
 Some of the programs offered include those listed below.
-However, contact them to learn more about their resources, as this is not an all inclusive list.
+However, contact them to learn more about their free items or financial resources, as this is not an all inclusive list.

 Office of Home Energy Programs (OHEP) - There are a variety of programs that help low and moderate income households pay for their heating bills, save on their energy and heating bills, and minimize heating crises.
 They are :